okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/php/reqautheverything.md

-The way you protect every route is different depending on the framework that you are using.
-In this example, with the minimal `switch` statement router, check for the ID token in the session before the router and show the login link if it's missing.
+The way that you protect every route is different depending on the framework you are using.
+In this example, with the minimal `switch` statement router, check for the ID token in the session before the router and show the log-in link if it's missing.

 This can be handled as follows: